 The faculty determines the procedure for appointment.
 An explanation of the reasoning behind the composition of the committee must be provided, indicating how the committee as a whole covers the field of the doctoral work.
-The faculty will appoint a coordinator, who can either be one of the committee members or someone else.
+The faculty normally appoints the internal member as the committee's coordinator.